Public Health Workforce: Step UP Pipelines

-The Hispanic and Latino populations comprise the largest minority group in the United States—18.5% of the overall population.
-However, Hispanic and Latino professionals make up just 12.7% of the state and local public health workforce.
+Hispanic and Latino populations comprise the largest minority group in the United States—18.5% of the overall population.
+However, in 2020, Hispanic and Latino professionals made up just 12.7% of the state and local public health workforce.

-To address this lack of representation of Hispanic and Latino professionals in the public health workforce, SOPHE is launching the Step-UP Pipelines Program.
+To address this lack of representation of Hispanic and Latino professionals in the public health workforce, SOPHE launched the Step-UP Pipelines Program.

 Increasing Hispanic and Latino representation is a critical step to address racial health inequities.
 A workforce that represents the population they serve is better equipped to meet the needs of a diverse community.